rsnyder/juncture-docs/components/map.md

 ## Layers

-Map layers are defined in a Markdown list following the `.ve-map` tag.
+Map layers are defined in a Markdown list following the `ve-map` tag.
 Items in the layer list may define markers, GeoJSON file URLs or [allmaps](https://allmaps.org/) IDs for georeferenced images.
 Note that a blank space must be present between the `-` in the Markdown list and the layer item.
 Please view the examples at the bottom of the page for clarification if needed.

 ### Marker layer